Redesigning the Job Search Experience for International Students

 This project was a 6-month collaboration with the job-hunting platform focused on international students from Eth Tech company.
 The team aimed to improve engagement and usability through a full UX and UI redesign.
 The platform targets a specific audience with unique constraints during job hunting, such as visa sponsorship requirements and limited timeline.

-My Role
+My Role and Contribution

 I served as the sole product designer, leading the entire Double Diamond process, including user research, flow definition, wireframing, UI design, usability testing, prototyping, and iteration.